 Day 4— Sarapiqui to Arenal

-Depart for the region around Arenal Volcano—one of Costa Rica’s most active—after breakfast.
-Stop en route near the small town of La Fortuna for the Sky Adventures tour: either the Aerial Tram and zip line (ages 8 and up) or Aerial Tram and hanging bridges walk, depending on how adventurous you are!
-This afternoon, meet a friendly and enthusiastic Costa Rican farmer named Don Juan for an in depth tour of his eco farm.
+After breakfast, hike across a suspension bridge and into the rain forest to a former cacao growing plot.
+Along the way learn about the fascinating history of chocolate.
+Once you arrive at La Tirimbina, learn about the growing and processing of the cacao beans, and try some chocolate, too!
+Next, depart for the region around Arenal Volcano—one of Costa Rica’s most active.
+This afternoon, meet a friendly and enthusiastic Costa Rican farmer named Don Juan for an in-depth tour of his eco farm.
 Learn about exotic local fruits and their diverse uses and health benefits.
 Don Juan will show you how to take raw sugarcane and process it into juice or liquor known as “guaro”.
 Then, continue to Arenal Observatory Lodge.
-This lodge was originally built in 1987 as a Smithsonian Institute scientific research station.
+This lodge was originally built in 1987 as a Smithsonian Institution scientific research station.
 Overnight: Arenal Observatory Lodge (B,L,D)

 Day 5— Arenal

+Stop at the nearby town of La Fortuna for the Sky Adventures tour: either the Aerial Tram and zip line (minimum height of 3.93 feet) or Aerial Tram and hanging bridges walk, depending on how adventurous you are!
 You can sleep in this morning if you are so inclined, or opt for a morning forest hike on some of the many trails that crisscross the area around the Arenal Volcano.
-Lunch will be in the nearby town of La Fortuna, with some time to wander the quaint streets and check out a few shops.
+Lunch will be in La Fortuna, with some time to meander the quaint streets and check out a few shops.
 Hop on a mountain bike this afternoon to explore the surrounding countryside, beginning at the hotel with a downhill ride to the dam at Lake Arenal.
 Continue around the lake traversing paved and packed gravel roads, tree roots, water crossings, and other possible challenges.
 Alternatively, those who prefer not to bike, may explore the protected, primary neo-tropical rain forest from the Hanging Bridges in Arenal.
 A highlight of today is sure to be your visit to the Ecotermales hot springs.
 The thermal springs are heated by the Arenal volcano and offer a fun and relaxed atmosphere among green gardens and steamy cascades.
 Enjoy a family-style dinner here before returning to the hotel for a good night’s sleep!
 Overnight: Arenal Observatory Lodge (B,L,D)

 Day 6— Arenal to Guanacaste